 We will contact you whether your design has been accepted or not, so please, be patient with us.
 You will hear back.

-How: Once your design is accepted for publication, you will be required to sign a publication contract, and to send in the completed garment in the requested size by the date the Creative Director assigns to you.
+How: Once your design is accepted for publication, you will be required to sign a publication contract, and to send in the completed garment in the requested size, in yarn of our choosing by the date the Creative Director assigns to you.
 The written pattern will be due at the same time to allow time for technical editing and magazine layout.

 We pay designers a healthy percentage of their individual pattern sales in rolling installments as explained in the publication contract.